desktop/.github/SECURITY.md

 ## Security

-GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [desktop](https://github.com/desktop).
+GitHub takes the security of our software products and services seriously, including all of the open source code repositories managed through our GitHub organizations, such as [GitHub Desktop](https://github.com/desktop).

 GitHub Desktop itself is part of [GitHub's bug bounty program](https://bounty.github.com/) and vulnerabilities should be reported there.
-The Desktop organization on GitHub also contains other open source repositories which may be outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards.
+The GitHub Desktop organization on GitHub also contains other open source repositories which may be [outside of the scope of our bug bounty program](https://bounty.github.com/index.html#scope) and therefore not eligible for bounty rewards.
 Even if that's the case we will ensure that your finding gets passed along to the appropriate maintainers for remediation.

 ## Reporting Security Issues